 Serious games use gaming technologies specifically for instructional and training purposes.
 The Serious Games Showcase and Challenge (SGS&C) seeks to fuel imagination and ingenuity in game development and shine a spotlight on the best in serious games.
 Contestants from around the world, representing business, government, and academia, develop exciting and innovative games focused on such themes as defense, cybersecurity, computer programming, forensics, health, and more, and a select group of finalists is showcased at each year’s I/ITSEC.
 The strongest games receive awards in such categories as Best Business Game, Best Student Game, and Best Government Game, while I/ITSEC attendees are given the opportunity to vote one serious game the “People’s Choice.”

-In December 2014, Stottler Henke was among a select group of companies chosen to receive the 2014 Northop Grumman Information Systems (NGIS) Supplier Excellence Award for developing advanced simulation-based training systems for the U.S. Navy.
+In December 2014, Stottler Henke was among a select group of companies chosen to receive the 2014 Northop Grumman Information Systems (NGIS) [PDF] Supplier Excellence Award for developing advanced simulation-based training systems for the U.S. Navy.

 Northrop Grumman grants this prestigious annual award to only those suppliers whose financial, technical, management, and schedule-related business practices have been found by Northrop Grumman to have achieved, and maintained, the highest standards of excellence, and who consistently create the most innovative technology and highest-quality products and services for Northrop Grumman, and the U.S. government and industry customers whose aspirations the global security provider’s services and solutions realize every day.